 Before my trip, I wasn’t sure what to expect.
-I’d read that Soviet planners in the 1960s and ‘70s had built some monumental (and often hideous) structures, including the (not quite so-bad-it’s-good) “House of the Soviets” (see photo, below), in their effort to erase any vestige of surviving Prussian heritage.
+I’d read that Soviet planners in the 1960s and ‘70s had built some monumental (and hideous) structures, including the “House of the Soviets” (see photo, below), in their effort to erase any vestige of Prussian heritage.
 (The House of the Soviets, by the way, is still standing – an enormous H-shaped structure that cost million of rubles to build but was ultimately never commissioned.)
-The 1990s, though, after Kaliningrad was severed from the Russian mainland, were some tough years for the city, and poverty and crime became serious problems.
+The 1990s were tough years for the city, and poverty and crime became serious problems.

-One of the questions I had for myself before going in was whether Kaliningrad was still essentially a German city, with a coat of Russian (or Soviet) glaze, or whether it was by now an authentic Russian city, built on a German foundation.
-After having spent a couple of weeks there to take it all in, I’d say the answer is a bit of both, and mostly neither.
+One of the questions I had before going in was whether Kaliningrad was still essentially a German city, with a coat of Russian (or Soviet) paint, or whether it was by now an authentic Russian city, built on a German foundation.
+After having spent a couple of weeks there to take it all in, I’d say the answer is a bit of both, and maybe mostly neither.

 The sheer scale of the place – more Soviet than German -- took me by surprise.
-I’d been expecting a compact city, more on the scale of a German regional capital like Nuremberg or Dresden, but the walk from the bus and train stations in the southern part of the city to my hotel in the northwest neighborhood of Amalienau easily took the better part of an hour.
-(There are plenty of buses and taxis, so the distances aren’t really an issue).
+I’d been expecting a compact city, more like a German regional capital such as Nuremberg or Dresden, but the walk from the bus and train stations in the southern part of the city to my hotel in the northwest neighborhood of Amalienau took the better part of an hour.
+(There are plenty of buses and taxis, so distances aren’t really an issue).